nmaguiar/openaf-docs/docs/reference/ow_net.md

 ````
 ### ow.net.getDNS

-__ow.net.getDNS(aName, aType, aServer) : Object__
+__ow.net.getDNS(aName, aType, aServer, aExtended) : Object__

 ````
 Given aName will do a DNS search for aType (defaults to "a") optionally using dns server aServer.
 Returns an object or an array of objects.
+If aExtended is true it will return a more detailed JSON object.
 ````
 ### ow.net.getDoH